tfausak/tfausak.github.io/_posts/2013-08-08-building-a-better-gemfile.md

 ---
-title: Building a Better Gemfile
+title: Building a better Gemfile
 ---

 If you've been hacking on a Rails project for a while, chances are